microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-02.md

 ## Introduction

 WWI importers realize they need to further modernize their data warehouse and wants to proceed to the second stage.
 They are starting to reach capacity constraints on their data warehouse and need to offload data files from the relational database.
 Likewise, they are receiving more data in json and csv file formats.
 They've been discussing re-engineering their data warehouse to accommodate larger data sets, semi-structured data and real-time ingestion of data.
-They like to conduct a POC on the Data Lake and see how to best to design it for integration into the Data Warehouse.
+They would like to conduct a POC on the Data Lake and see how to best to design it for integration into the Data Warehouse.
 For this challenge, WWI wants us to build out the data lake and show how to load data into the lake from an on-premise data source.

 ## Description